lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If windows are used

 - all the windows of a SCHC Packet, except the last one, MUST contain the same number of tiles.
-  This number is MAX_WIND_FCN + 1.
+  This number is WINDOW_SIZE.
 - the windows are numbered.
 - their numbers MUST increase from 0 upward, from the start of the SCHC Packet to its end.
-- the last window MUST contain MAX_WIND_FCN + 1 tiles or less.
+- the last window MUST contain WINDOW_SIZE tiles or less.
 - tiles are numbered within each window.
-- the tile numbers MUST decrement from MAX_WIND_FCN downward, looking from the start of the SCHC Packet toward its end.
+- the tile numbers MUST decrement from WINDOW_SIZE - 1 downward, looking from the start of the SCHC Packet toward its end.
 - each tile of a SCHC Packet is therefore uniquely identified by a window number and a tile number within this window.

 See {{Fig-TilesExample}} for an example.